AmbireTech/adex-protocol/README.md

 The entire flow is:

 1. The advertiser (demand) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [platform](#validator-stack-platform)), and one that represents publishers (publisher-side [platform](#validator-stack-platform))
+2. Validator(s) have to accept that they're nominated for this channel (and prove that they're available) by broadcasting a signed message to the other validator(s)
-2. Publishers will query the network for available demand every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx SDK](#sdk) will select one of those bids and relay that selection to the validators
+3. Publishers will query their own validator(s) for available demand (active channels) every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx SDK](#sdk) will select one of those bids and relay that selection to the validators
-3. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators
+4. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators
-4. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings
+5. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings
-5. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once
+6. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once
-6. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health))
+7. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health))

 The benefits of this approach are: